tsurdilo/my-temporal-dockercompose/README.md

 see that the created "default" namespace has archival enabled by default (its disabled by default in the default server template).

 ### Client access
-Temporal frontend role is exposed (gRPC) on 127.0.0.1:7233 (so all SDK samples should work w/o changes)
+NGINX role is exposed on 127.0.0.1:7233 (so all SDK samples should work w/o changes).
+It is load balancing the two Temporal frontend services defined in the docker compose.

+### NGINX
+For this example we also have NGINX configured and set up.
+It load balanced our two temporal frontends.
+Check out the NGINX config file [here](/deployment/nginx/nginx.conf) and make any necessary adjustments.
+This is just a demo remember and for production use you should make sure to update values where necessary.

 ### Important links: